heiner/heiner.github.com/_posts/2023-02-19-chain-rule-jacobians-autograd-shapes.markdown

 $$

-What this means is that for neural network applications, a system like PyTorch or JAX needs to *never actually compute* jull Jacobians -- all it needs to compute is vector-Jacobian products.
+What this means is that for neural network applications, a system like PyTorch or JAX *doesn't need to actually compute* full Jacobians -- all it needs are vector-Jacobian products.
 It turns out that (classic) PyTorch does and can in fact do nothing else.

 Also notice that the column vector